Shoeburyness: Governance

 There is only one tier of local government covering Shoeburyness, being the unitary authority of Southend-on-Sea City Council.
 Shoeburyness is split into West Shoebury and Shoeburyness wards, which are both represented by three councillors.

 Shoebury was listed in the Domesday Book of 1086, having a population of 33 and lying in the Rochford Hundred.
 Some time after 1086, the separate parishes of North Shoebury and South Shoebury were created.
-In Wakering Road, north of Constable Way stands a marker where the historical boundary between the two civil parishes existed.
+In Wakering Road, north of Constable Way, stands a marker where the historical boundary between the two civil parishes existed.
 When parish and district councils were established in December 1894, the parish of North Shoebury was included within the Rochford Rural District whilst the parish of South Shoebury was made an urban district.
 One of the first actions of the new urban district council was to request a change in the council's name from South Shoebury to Shoeburyness.
 The change of name took effect in January 1895.
 The name of the civil parish containing the urban district continued to be called "South Shoebury".
 In 1931 the parish had a population of 6720.
 In 1933 both Shoeburyness Urban District Council (which managed the South Shoebury civil parish) and North Shoebury civil parishes were abolished and absorbed into the County Borough of Southend on Sea, except for a more rural eastern part of the old North Shoebury parish which was transferred to the parish of Great Wakering.

-Shoeburyness is part of the Southend East and Rochford constituency, and the current serving Member of Parliament is Bayo Alaba.
+Shoeburyness is part of the Southend East and Rochford constituency; the current serving MP is Bayo Alaba.